navrikk/react-template/README.md

 #### `yarn lint:fix`

-Auto fixes every rule violation `eslint` is capable of fixing and print out any warnings or errors it was incapable of fixing
+Auto fixes every rule violation `eslint` is capable of repairing and prints out any warnings or errors it was incapable of fixing

 #### `yarn format`